jjmaldonis/projects/README.md

 # My Projects

 This is a collection of some of my more interesting projects.
 I rarely work by myself so my projects are often collaborations and are housed under various other organizations.
+All projects are currently written in Python.

+### mpi4py Examples

+During my graduate work I developed some code (StructOpt, see below) that made extensive use of `mpi4py`. `mpi4py` is a Python wrapper for MPI software, which allows for communication between many nodes in a high-performance cluster.
+In order to test the MPI environment, I developed a few examples related to splitting the MPI communicator and spawning child processes through MPI.
+I put these examples on github with a bit of documentation.
+To my surprise, the repository has a few stars.
+The number of `mpi4py` users is small in comparison to the larger academic computing field, so even a few stars suggests that my examples are useful to others.

 ### Cassiopeia

 https://github.com/meraki-analytics/cassiopeia

-Cassiopeia (aka Cass) is a python wrapper for the Riot Games API.
+Cassiopeia (aka Cass) is a python wrapper for the Riot Games API with unparalleled features.
 Cass collects and manages data about the game League of Legends and is considered the best library for the Riot Games API by most of the community, along side Cass's sister library Orianna.
 I work on Cass and Ori with Rob Rua under the guise of Meraki Analytics, our for-fun startup company.

 ### LazyLists

 https://github.com/meraki-analytics/merakicommons/blob/master/merakicommons/container.py#L323

 A `LazyList` is a generator-backed list that lazily generates the items in the list.
-The lazy functionality is useful when you have a large (or expensive to compute) list that you may only need the first few elements of.
-Typically we would use a generator to generate the elements.
-However, it can be convenient to have the elements in a list so that they can be accessed multiple times.
-We use this in Cassiopeia for data that is paginated; the user can use the data as if it existed in a list, and we request the data on a need-to-use basis because we recieve the data in a pages (ie the incoming data is paginated).
+The lazy functionality is useful when you have a large (or expensive-to-compute) list that you may only need the first few elements of.
+Typically in python we use a generator to generate expensive-to-compute or high-memory elements.
+Generators are useful because they the compute elements on-demand and do not store the elements in memory after being iterated over.
+In some cases, however, we may want to reuse the elements in a generator.
+For example, we use `LazyList`s in Cassiopeia for paginated data; the user can access the data as if it existed in a list, and we request the data on a need-to-use basis because we recieve the data in a pages (because the incoming data is paginated).

 Example usage: